splace/hashmatching/executables/README.md

 0
 >
 ```
 Note: check is a bit complex due to sha512sum not being able to pipe just the result.
+Note: the test part wont work if any other files but the exe's and the nonce, (like the README.md), are in the folder.